 My Social Care Journey

-Information and definitions to help you understand your social care journey better.
+Information to help you better understand your social care journey.

-An interactive 'My Social Care Journey' is available on the Buckinghamshire County Council website.
+An interactive 'My Social Care Journey' is available on the Buckinghamshire Council website.

 All families need help at some time.
 This support may come from a GP, your school, a youth worker, housing officer, or a combination of these professionals.